kuzzleio/documentation-old/src/sdk-reference/kuzzle/get-my-rights.md

 ]
 ```

-Gets the rights of the current user
+Gets the rights for the current user

 ---